blog Oracle blog in Spanish

 Once you have clicked on the "Manage Search Engines and Site Searches" button, go to "Site Searches" and click on the "Add" button.

-Add a new search engine, for this you need to fill in 3 entries: Name of the search engine, the shortcut that will reference the portal and the URL of the Oracle error portal.
+Add a new search engine.
+To do this, you need to fill in three fields: Search engine name, the shortcut that will link to the portal, and the URL of the Oracle error portal.

 The added values are:

-Search Engine: It will be the name that will appear in your search engine when referring to the "Shortcut".
+Search engine: This will be the name that appears in your search engine when referring to "Direct access."

-Shortcut: Shortcut that we will use to refer to the Oracle error portal normally related to error (err, error, etc).
+Direct access: Direct access that we will use to refer to the Oracle error portal, normally related to errors (err, error, etc.).

 URL: URL of the Oracle Error portal. https://docs.oracle.com/error-help/db/%s/

-Now by simply referring to the name chosen in the shortcut, in our case "error" in the browser, plus the error number, a search will be performed directly in Oracle's error log.
+Now, simply by referring to the name chosen in the shortcut, in our case "error" in the browser, plus the error number, a search will be performed directly in the Oracle Error portal.

-The browser, at this point, will give you the option to search directly in the Oracle portal or in the Web, as if it were a regular search.
-We search directly in the Portal, as follows:
+At this point, the browser will give you the option to search directly on the Oracle portal or on the Web, as if it were a normal search.
+We search directly on the Portal, as follows:

-The option of being able to add a new Oracle error finder is quite useful and its application is, as you can see, very simple.
+The option to add a new Oracle error finder is quite useful, and its application is, as you can see, very simple.